danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ## Methodology

-Prior to gathering the data, I had to decide exactly how I would classify a player's 'workload' and whether or not they were overworked.
-Upon reading [these](https://pubmed.ncbi.nlm.nih.gov/32125672/) [two](https://www.scienceforsport.com/acutechronic-workload-ratio/) articles, I decided that the best method would be to track what a player's acute-chronic workload ratio (ACWR for short) was at the time of the injury.
+Before gathering the data, I had to decide exactly how I would classify a player's 'workload' and whether or not the player was 'overworked'.
+Upon reading [these](https://pubmed.ncbi.nlm.nih.gov/32125672/) [two](https://www.scienceforsport.com/acutechronic-workload-ratio/) articles, I decided that the best method would be to track a player's acute-chronic workload ratio (ACWR for short) at the time of the injury.
 The ACWR ratio monitors how much effort the athlete has recently exerted vs how much effort the athlete is _used_ to exerting.
 Generally, sports scientists use the average workload the athlete has exerted over the past 7 days and 28 days as the 'recent effort' and 'normal effort' respectively.
 An ACWR above 1 indicates that an athlete has exerted more effort on average over the past 7 days than over the past 28 days.
-Similarly,  ACWR below 1 indicates that an athlete has exerted less effort on average over the past 7 days than over the past 28 days.
-And finally, an ACWR of 1 indicates that an athlete has exerted the exact same amount of effort on average the past 7 days as he has over the past 28 days.
+Similarly, an ACWR below 1 indicates that an athlete has exerted less effort on average over the past 7 days than over the past 28 days.
+And finally, an ACWR of 1 indicates that an athlete has exerted the exact same amount of effort on average over the past 7 days as he has over the past 28 days.

 Classifying exactly what an NBA player's workload is was tricky.
 Since I have no access to the training data of individual players, I was forced to resort to statistics that are readily available to the public on NBA.com.
 I decided that using the in-game distances a player has traveled would be the most appropriate metric to define as a player's 'workload'.

 Next, I had to decide which timeframes I had to use to conduct this analysis.
 The NBA only started tracking the distance traveled by players during the 2013-14 season, so I was restricted between the years of 2013-2021.
-Considering that the 2019-20 and 2020-21 seasons were heavily affected by the onset of COVID-19, I decided to only conduct my analysis on the seasons that occured between 2013-2019.
+Considering that the 2019-20 and 2020-21 seasons were heavily affected by the onset of COVID-19, I decided to only conduct my analysis on the seasons that occurred between 2013-2019.

 While my analysis was only on data from 2013-2019, I also had to consider that a player's injury history may play a large role in how susceptible they are to injuries.
 Thus, I gathered injury data from 1992-2019 to ensure that every player in the NBA would have their true injury history recorded.